 There are few ills that being shampooed by moonlight can't cure" - National Geographic Traveler – commenting on an evening experience in our outdoor garden bath

-We are the only hotel in the Mid Atlantic; and, possibly beyond, which offers a uniquely romantic experience – a garden bath experience for all guests to enjoy.
+We are the only hotel in the Mid Atlantic; and, possibly beyond, which offers a uniquely romantic experience – a garden bath experience for all of our adult guests to enjoy.
 A unique amenity at our bed and breakfast in VA, the garden bath starts with a small, winding path leads to the most wonderful of outdoor shower, complete with claw foot tub and sink in a totally private setting.
 The elaborate showering apparatus came by way of The Breakers in Palm Beach, circa 1942.

 The privately fenced garden bath at our Irvington hotel is tucked away among verdant shrubs to provide secluded privacy.
 The very meandering of the serpentine brick walk slows the pace and sets the first tone of relaxation.
 The air is filled with the sweet smell of colorful chameleon plant (Houttuynia) and lavender (prized by the French perfume industry for its heavy oil production).
 There’s even a moon garden which is in peak bloom and fragrance in the evening, just in time for late night picnic and assignations.

 “Water cools the body and floating refreshes and calms the spirit in an almost primordial way.”